-With so much to process, it’s often tempting to burn the candle at both ends, studying or working late into the night.
+With so much to do, it’s often tempting to burn the candle at both ends, studying or working late into the night.

-There are many different theories about why people sleep, with it probably serving several different functions.
-Your brain is in fact very active when you sleep, and some sleep experts believe that you’re in fact still learning long after your head hits the pillow.
+There are many theories about why we sleep, with it probably serving several different functions.
+Your brain is very active when you sleep, and some sleep experts believe that you’re still learning long after your head hits the pillow.